Scariest Halloween Attractions

 - Philadelphia, PA 19148 US

 The looming stone behemoth that is Eastern State Penitentiary is frightening enough on its own, but some brilliant minds have infused it with horror by creating "Terror Behind the Walls," a very creepy haunted attraction.
 The 11-acre complex hosts 5 haunted houses, including the newest, "Night Watch," which visitors explore on their own, in the dark with only flashlights to guide them.

 What's Cool: ESP is housed in a 176-year-old former prison.

 Chamber of Chills

-Staged for the first time outside in an expansive parking lot, the Chamber of Chills has mastered the creepy art of using sound and lighting -- and some very talented actors -- to bait and confuse visitors to the site.
+Staged for the first time outside in an expansive parking lot, the Scream in the Dark, formerly Chamber of Chills, has mastered the creepy art of using sound and lighting -- and some very talented actors -- to bait and confuse visitors to the site.
 The outdoor elements and large space give the show an even spookier atmosphere and the extraordinary makeup and costume design guarantee a night of fright!

-What's Cool: The chamber is outside, giving a late-autumn chill to the spooky thrills.
+What's Cool: The haunted house is outside, giving a late-autumn chill to the spooky thrills.